Elementary School Academics

 Core Literature

 Class novels and non-fiction books will tie in with fourth grade’s social studies units and be used to create a shared reading experience.
 Through core literature, students will focus on story elements, literary genres, and vocabulary.
 Comprehension skills and strategies are explicitly taught and reinforced throughout the year.
-Titles will include, but are not limited to:

 Math

 Differentiated instruction through the use of manipulatives, visuals, modeling, and problem-solving opportunities ensure each fourth grader meets his/her individual mastery level.
 Fourth graders deepen their understanding of number sense and mathematical reasoning through the Eureka Math program, Sunshine Math, and other teacher-selected resources to provide students with a rich, mathematical experience.
-Throughout the year, fourth graders’ math brains get a work out as they build on their multiplication and division skills, expand their knowledge of fractions and decimals, and continue to problem solve using critical thinking.
+Throughout the year, fourth graders’ math brains get a workout as they build on their multiplication and division skills, expand their knowledge of fractions and decimals, and continue to problem-solve using critical thinking.

 Science